alibenmessaoud/examples/datanucleus/README.md

 DEPLOY/RUN
 ----------

-1. Start up posh with an infra node.
+1. Start posh.
-2. Add the repositories: `fabric:repos -lm file:/Path/To/datanucleus/cnf/repos.properties`.
-3. Import the system doc: EITHER `fabric:import datanucleus-derby-system.xml` OR
-   `fabric:import datanucleus-mongodb.system.xml`.
-4. Deploy the system: `fabric:deploy DataNucleusExample`
+2. Run the supplied automation script: `sh cnf/load.osh`

+This will start an infra node, install the repositories, import and deploy the system.

 SHELL INTERACTION
 -----------------